nodeshift/tutorial/cloud-native/README.md

 1. Add helm binary file to your `PATH system variable`

-   On Linux and Mac (sudo required for cp step on linux):
+   On Linux and Mac (`sudo` required for `cp` step on Linux):

    ```
    cp `./<your-linux-distro>/helm` /usr/local/bin/helm
    rm -rf ./<your-linux-distro>
    ```

-   If running on Mac results in a pop up indicating that the app could not be verified, you will need to go to Apple menu > System Preferences, click Security & Privacy and allow helm to run.
+   If running on macOS, a pop-up indicating that the application could not be verified may appear.
+You will need to go to Apple menu > System Preferences, click `Security & Privacy` and allow `helm` to run.

    On Windows: